class reunion ideas

 How About a Classmate Reunion?

 But then my girlfriends came up with a class reunion idea I could get behind – a small, intimate high school reunion.
-We weren’t inviting the whole class or doing some big gala, it would be simple instead.
+We weren’t inviting the whole class or doing some big gala; it would be simpler instead.
 No name tags were required.
-We’d just see the people we wanted to – my closest friends from high school, not the whole class; more aptly named a classmate reunion.
+We’d just see the people we wanted to – my closest friends from high school, not the whole class, more aptly named a classmate reunion.

 There was one more puzzle piece to this reunion that excited me – it would not be in Peoria, it would be at a destination we could all meet at and experience.